-Day 4 Tunis - Kairouan: City Touring
+Day 4 Tunis - Monastir - Kairouan: City Touring

-This morning we head to Kairouan, travelling through the fertile valleys and rolling hills of the North.
+This morning we leave the capital and head toward to Kairouan, travelling through the fertile valleys and rolling hills of the North.
 Since antiquity to the present, Tunisia is still referred to by other Maghreb countries by the epithet, "Tunisia the Green."
 This area is a favorite haven for storks, who build their nest on top of telephone towers, minarets and rooftops.
 We head toward into the Sahel, the transitional barren region between the fertile north and the Sahara desert to the south.